Datavault-UK/automate-dv-docs/docs/best_practises/loading.md

 The Load Date/Timestamp (universally in AutomateDV, the src_ldts parameter) is important for audit purposes and allows us to track what we knew when.

+This audit column records when the record was first loaded into the database.

 Ideally, you should set it to a record available in the source data.
 For example when using Fivetran, it is often sensible to use `_FIVETRAN_SYNCED`.

-Otherwise, we recommend using [dbt's `run_started_at` variable](https://docs.getdbt.com/reference/dbt-jinja-functions/run_started_at) as the value fo your derived column.
+Otherwise, we recommend using [dbt's `run_started_at` variable](https://docs.getdbt.com/reference/dbt-jinja-functions/run_started_at) as the value for your derived column.
 Please see an example below.

 ```yaml
 source_model: MY_STAGE